Friday, April 5, 2013

 Ebert & Roeper continued, but with Roeper now discussing the films with guest-reviewers like Jay Leno, Michael Phillips, A.O.
 Scott, Lisa Schwarzbaum and (shudders) John Couger Mellencamp.
 Sometimes the debates were interesting, but overall it didn't make for great television.
 The electricity of the debates with Ebert was gone.

 Of the movie-reviewing shows that followed, I was even less impressed.
-The two Bens were the absolute nadir.
-Scott & Phillips were an improvement, but dull.
+The two Bens just weren't on their level.
+Scott and Phillips were an improvement, but dull.
 But it was Ebert's own show with Christy Lemire and Ignatiy Vishnevetsky that I was disappointed with the most.
 I sensed that Vishnevetsky had an impressive knowledge of old cinema, but was not a very charismatic TV personality.
 Lemire was appallingly incompetent at both.

 So, what do you do when the present shows are a letdown?
 Consult the past for comfort, that's what I did.
 And a youngster like me eventually realized that as much as I knew about Ebert & Roeper, I knew very little about Siskel & Ebert.
 I went back and watched their reviews.
 And suddenly I felt like I had been behind the times. *This* was great television. *This* is how you do great TV debating.